guilhermebkel/gbkel-notes/books/site-reliability-engineering.md

 #### SLOs Set Expectations

 Publishing SLOs sets expectations for system behavior.
-Users (and potential users) often wnat to know what they can expect from a service in order to understand whether it's appropriate for their use case.
+Users (and potential users) often want to know what they can expect from a service in order to understand whether it's appropriate for their use case.

 In order to set realistic expectations for your users, you might consider using one or both of the following tactics: